yext/answers-search-ui/README.md

 ```

 ## Template Mappings

-Card config outside of the cardType and callsToAction is defined in a templateMappings attribute that either is
+TemplateMappings define how a card's attributes, such as title and details, will be rendered.
-a function that returns a templateMappings object or a static templateMappings object.
+They can be configured either through a function that returns a templateMappings object
+or a static templateMappings object.

 Each attribute of a templateMappings object is also either a function or a static value.